angular/angular/aio/content/tutorial/toh-pt1.md

 </code-example>

-The CLI creates a new folder, `src/app/heroes/`, and generates the three files of the  `HeroesComponent`.
+The CLI creates a new folder, `src/app/heroes/`, and generates the four files of the  `HeroesComponent`.

 The `HeroesComponent` class file is as follows: